salomonelli/best-resume-ever/README.md

 - Clone this repository.
 - Switch to project directory and run `npm install`.
+- Adjust your personal information in `person.js`.
+- Replace placeholder image `/public/person.jpg` with your portrait.
-- Run `npm run server` to preview your CV under <http://localhost:8000>.
+- To preview your CV run `npm start`.
+Check out <http://localhost:3000>.
-- Adjust index.html and replace img.jpg with an image of you.
-- Feel free to adjust style.css to your needs.
+- Feel free to adjust styles in `/less` according to your needs.
-- When finished, run `npm run pdf` to generate the CV.pdf.
+- When finished, run `npm run pdf` to generate all CVs as pdf.
+You will find the generated pdfs in `/pdf`.

 Icons made by [Vectors Market](http://www.flaticon.com/authors/vectors-market "Vectors Market") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")